terjnh/test-suite-editor/README.md

 ## Commit message:
 v0.0.5
-- sent new sub-test object to App.js
+- configJsonUpdateTests() in App.js
+  - able to add sub-tests with minimal parameters

 ## TODO:
-- Implement App.js handling of new sub-test appending to appropriate parent test.
+- Implement more parameters when adding subtests